polca/premise/docs/transform.rst

 Datasets with positive greenhouse gas biosphere emissions are eligible.
 For each eligible dataset, *premise* converts mapped greenhouse gas emissions to CO2e using fixed IPCC 2021 GWP100 factors and adds a technosphere input from the same IAM region's ``market for carbon dioxide removal``.
-Gross greenhouse gas emissions remain visible in the dataset; the CDR market input represents the compensation service.
+The CDR input is sized from the original gross GHG CO2e value, and the covered positive GHG biosphere exchanges are then reduced by the same regional allocation share.
+The original gross GHG CO2e value, the reduced amount and the remaining GHG CO2e value are recorded in the dataset log parameters.
 The current GWP100 table covers fossil CO2, CO2 from soil or biomass stock, methane, nitrous oxide, sulfur hexafluoride, tetrafluoromethane, hexafluoroethane and 1,1,1,2-tetrafluoroethane.
 If no CDR data are available for a region, the allocation share is zero and datasets in that region are left unchanged.

 Datasets mapped to the global IAM region, such as ecoinvent ``GLO`` and ``RoW`` datasets, use the ``World`` allocation share and the global CDR market when